-If you see a small bump at one end of the incision may simply be the knot of the sutures.
+If you see a small bump at one end of the incision, it may simply be the knot of the sutures.
 If your cat has visible stitches, you are only seeing the outer layer.
 Surgical closure involves a few layers.
 First, the vet sutures the body wall.
-Next comes the closure of connective tissue and fat between the body wall and skin.
-The skin closure is the final layer and may be done in a way you cannot even see the stitches (tissue glue may be used to help close the skin here).
+Next comes the closure of connective tissue between the body wall and skin.
+The skin closure is the final layer and may be done in a way that you may not even see the stitches (tissue glue may be used to help close the skin here).
 However, the sutures still need to be secured in place.
 Vets do this by tying a knot.
-Often, this knot is buried to keep it out of reach of a grooming cat.
+Often, this knot is buried to keep it out of reach of a self-grooming cat.
 Under the skin, this knot may look like a worrisome lump.
-However, it is not a concern as long as it isn't red irritated, oozing, or painful.
+However, it may not be a major concern, as long as it isn't red, irritated, oozing, or painful.

 Mild to moderate swelling may occur when the body has a minor reaction to the suture material.
-This can cause fluid to build up, called a seroma.
-However, if your cat is developing an infection, the fluid may be pus.
+This can cause fluid to build up, also called a seroma.
+However, if your cat is developing an infection, the fluid may be pus (indicative of inflammation).
 If you notice a lump that is getting larger, is warm or hot to the touch, or is oozing fluid, you will need to see your vet.
 Your cat may need antibiotics or other medications.

 As wounds heal, the body makes scar tissue.
 If there's an excess of scar tissue, it can look like an abnormal lump.
 Scar tissue typically feels firm and ropy.
 It should not be painful or leak any kind of fluid.